legal herstory pioneers

 In 1871, tried to vote but her ballot was rejected.
 She appealed her ballot rejection to the Pennsylvania Supreme Court and lost.

-Biography: Alexander Street, Philadelphia citizen
+Biography: Wikipedia, Alexander Street, Philadelphia Citizen

 Jewel Lafontant-Mankarious